Pythoniasm/espminer-optim/README.md

 - Trial count & duration
 - Temperature limits

-Then the tuner gets to work—configuring, restarting, collecting stats, and evolving toward greatness. 🙌
+Then the tuner gets to work - configuring, restarting, collecting stats, and evolving toward greatness. 🙌

 Each trial logs:
 - Frequency (MHz)